-Belgium’s Global Marketplace is our next review from the 2019 Epcot International Food & Wine Festival, as we continue with Walt Disney World’s fall foodie event.
-In this booth review, we’ll look at the menu prices, share photos, and offer thoughts on what is worth your money or Disney Dining Plan credits–or what isn’t.
+The Belgium booth will be located in World Showcase during the 2021 Epcot International Food & Wine Festival, as we continue with Walt Disney World’s fall foodie event.
+In this booth review, we’ll look at the menu prices, share photos, and offer thoughts on what is worth your money.

-The Belgium booth has offered a waffle-centric menu since its debut, occasionally swapping out the non-waffle item for something different.
-For 2019, Belgium returns with the exact menu it has had for each of the last two years, and is once again a favorite among Epcot guests.
-People love waffles–and Belgian beer–and the lines at the Belgium booth are a testament to the endearing popularity of those things.
+The Belgium Global Marketplace has been an Epcot Food & Wine Festival mainstay for the last decade-plus, offering a waffle-centric menu since its debut, occasionally swapping out the non-waffle item for something different.
+Of course, people love waffles and the lines at the Belgium booth are a testament to the endearing popularity of them.
+So it’ll be good to have that dynamic duo back.

-The menu at Belgium has been unchanged for the last several years, featuring the following:
+The waffle choices have been unchanged for the last several years, featuring the following:

-Golden Malted® Belgian Waffle with Berry Compote and Whipped Cream (V) (KA)
+- Belgian Waffle with Berry Compote and Whipped Cream

-Now for our reviews of the food items at the Belgium Global Marketplace…
+Now for our reviews of the food items at the Waffles Global Marketplace…

 Beer-braised Beef ($5.50) – This type of dish is a crowd-pleaser, and you’ll find variations on this concept around World Showcase.
 I’m of mixed minds about this incarnation of the dish.

 On the one hand, the beef is tender and tasty, with the gouda mashed potatoes being a great side.
-On the other hand, this is a heavy dish with a stew-like quality that is far from ideal in the hot Florida sun of August and September.
+On the other hand, this is a heavy dish with a stew-like quality that is far from ideal in the hot Florida sun during the earlier months of the Epcot Food & Wine Festival.

 Chocolate Belgian Waffle ($4.25) – We don’t rave about these waffles like some others, but we don’t dislike them, either.
 They’re consistently good, and the chocolate version is rich and decadent.